 Or why do we order seconds and thirds on blessings and mercy, but we neglect patience and judgment?

-How many times do treat the Bible, as a support for a fast food religion? we pick and choose what we wish to digest.
+How many times do we treat the Bible, as a support for a fast food religion? we pick and choose what we wish to digest.
 We can choose to wolf down verses, yet neglect passages or books.
 We can dine on the Psalms, the Gospels, and Acts, while fast when it comes to Leviticus, Song of Solomon, or Lamentations.
 Or how many of us are guilty of allowing our rushing culture to influence our spirital lifestyles? taking a shot of Sunday morning expresso, hoping that it’ll last till Wednesday or the end of the week.
 And maybe a donut too.

 But the Bible is not fast food.